rubyworks/bang/README.md

 way to do it too.

+## On Robustness

+Bang!
+Bang! works via a set of core extensions.
+There may be some concern about this approach for a test framework.
+I can assure you that the fear of the inaptely named "monkey patch" is very much overwrought.

+Even though Bang!
+Bang! adds a `#method_missing` call to the Object class, it is almost always okay to use because it does not get called if an object already has a bang method defined for it's own use.
+And when it does get called it only applies if a corresponding query (e.g. `foo?`) method exists.

+The other core extensions it adds are simply convenience methods that make testing easier.
+Because these are only additions and not overrides, it is perfectly safe to use in all but the most esoteric cases (such a heavy meta-programming).
+In fact, if a program doesn't work becuase of these core extensions, that's usually a good indication that something isn't being done right in the program itself.

 ## Copyrights

-Bang Bang is Copyright (c) 2012 Rubyworks
+Bang Bang is copyrighted open source software.

+    Copyright (c) 2012 Rubyworks

-You can redistribute it in accordance to the *BSD-2-Clause* license.
+You can redistribute it in accordance to the [BSD-2-Clause](http://spdx.org/licenses/BSD-2-Clause) license.

-Please see the included LICENSE.md file for license details.
+See the included LICENSE.md file for details.